 A country’s external debt is measured as a percentage of its GDP (Gross Domestic Product).
-The United States thus, has an external debt measuring up to 96 percent of the country’s GDP.
+The United States thus has an external debt measuring up to 96 per cent of the country’s GDP.

 External debt by itself is not a measure of a country’s economic standing.
 Its debt to GDP ratio and investments are also to be considered.
 A country’s international investment position (IIP) gives a clearer picture of the nation’s external assets and liabilities.
 Countries like China have a far greater credit due to them than external debt.

-External debt fuels economic activity and international trade.
+Having an external debt fuels economic activity and international trade.
 Absence of external debt is not a measure of an advanced economy.